refinedev/refine/documentation/docs/api-references/hooks/import-export/useExport.md

 ### Handling Relational Data

 You can run a mapping function for all  entries before they are saved.
-This is useful in cases of requirement of referencing relational data, saving files in a specific way to process them in different applications etc. This mapping function is similar to the mapping function of [`useImport`][useImport#handling-relational-data].
+This is useful in cases of being required to reference relational data or saving files in a specific way to process them in different applications etc.
+This mapping function is similar to the mapping function of [`useImport`][useImport#handling-relational-data].

-Assume we have this endpoint with some relational data:
+Let's assume that we have this endpoint with some relational data in it:

 ```json
 [